Address: L’Astrance (3*) (4 Rue Beethoven 75016 Paris, tel. 01 40 50 84 40 )

-Have i been there before?
+Have I been there before?
 Twice.
-First time when it already had one Michelin star and once when it just got it's second star.
+First time when it already had one Michelin star and once when it just got it’s the second star.

 Approximate translations of the dishes.

 The lunch started with a glass of champagne and amuse-bouches that came with it.

 Foie gras and mushroom galette with hazelnut oil and preserved lemon sauce.
 The most famous dish by Pascal Barbot.
 I remember having it both times I went to L’Astrance.
 When you think of it, it’s years they are serving the same dish for every single menu.
 Sometimes chefs are like singers, who create one hit (that makes them famous) and play it over and over again… Not saying that it’s a bad thing, already inventing something that people speak about for years needs a certain talent…

 Scallops from Bretagne, shrimps from Mozambique, oysters soup, seaweed sauce, preserved lemon, turnip.
 I hope I mentioned all the ingredients- I liked a lot the seaweed sauce that tasted like liquorice and went well with iodine feeling of the oysters soup.
 I wish the seafood was less overcooked, I would have even preferred it half raw that would absorb the heat of the soup while eating.

 Sea bass with pomelo, coconut, red peppers and razor clams on the side.
 The texture of the fish was perfect and pomelo taste was very mild.
 I didn’t see the point of razor clams though which were not even good.